Italy: Lake Como & the Italian Lake District | VBT Bicycling Vacations Skip to Main Content

 Included Meals: Breakfast, Dinner

-After breakfast, you head south into Franciacorta, affectionately known as the “Champagne” of Italy.
-This scenic region of rolling vineyards produces excellent sparkling wines from Chardonnay and Pinot Noir grapes, including Berlucchi and Ca’del Bosco.
-The traditions of sparkling wine go back several centuries, about a year before the monk Dom Perignon arrived in French Champagne in 1570!
+After breakfast, head south into Franciacorta, affectionately known as the “Champagne” of Italy.
+This picturesque region of rolling vineyards is renowned for its exceptional sparkling wines, crafted from Chardonnay and Pinot Noir grapes, including Berlucchi and Ca’ del Bosco.
+The tradition of sparkling wine here dates back several centuries, even a year before Dom Pérignon arrived in the Champagne region of France in 1570.

 This evening, dinner is on your own.
-Stroll the hamlet of Sulzano or ferry to Montisola, exploring its pedestrian-only cobbled streets and vaulted alleyways, and finding an ideal spot for dinner on an intimate back street or on the scenic marina.
+Stroll through the hamlet of Sulzano or ferry to Montisola, exploring its pedestrian-only cobbled streets and vaulted alleyways.
+Find the perfect intimate restaurant tucked away on a quiet backstreet or dine along the scenic marina.

 Today's Ride Choices